 A Table of Contents is a list of the chapters and section titles within a secondary source.
 In a print secondary source, the Table of Contents is usually located at the beginning of the volume or at the beginning of each volume in a multi-volume set.
 Browse through the Table of Contents to find a relevant chapter or section, or simply to get an idea of the contents and organization of the source.
 Browsing the Table of Contents can also help show you the "shape" of the area of law.
 For example, perhaps you notice a section in a treatise on your topic dealing with takings concerns; that angle hadn't occurred to you before, but reading the section shows that it's highly relevant to your research question.

 You can also browse the Table of Contents of a secondary source available in electronic format on Westlaw or Lexis.
 On both databases, after you select a particular secondary source, you will be brought to the Table of Contents.
-On Lexis, you have the option of conducting keyword searches across the entire secondary source or just the Table of Contents.
+On both Weslaw and Lexis, you have the option of conducting keyword searches across the entire secondary source or just the Table of Contents.

 An index is an alphabetical list of subjects or names with references to the relevant pages or sections within the secondary source that discuss these terms or concepts.
 In a print secondary source, the index is usually located at the end of the volume or may have its own volume at the end of a multi-volume set.
 Browse the index for keywords or terms to find a relevant section within the secondary source.
 Note that you may have to check a few different terms before you find what you're looking for; for example, material on Title IX might appear under "Title IX," or under "sex discrimination," or under both.
 Indexes vary in their level of detail and quality.